UBC-Thunderbots/MDV6_STSPIN/docs/SPI Specification.md

 GET operations require two empty clocks to receive data.
 ## Set Motor Speed Ramp
 See: [MC_ProgramSpeedRampMotor1() - MCSDK Documentation](https://docs.x4132.dev/mcsdk/group___m_c_i_a_p_i.html#gabb40bdb1abfc0d65aa272a44d09363c1)
 Calls a motor speed ramp.
-The target motor speed will be set on the value of `ax`  and the ramp time will be set on the value of `bx` in milliseconds.
+The target motor speed will be set on the value of `ax` (in RPM) and the ramp time will be set on the value of `bx` in milliseconds.
 The ramp will be executed immediately if the motor is running, or will be executed when the motor is next started.
 ## Get Motor Speed
-Returns the motor speed to the nearest RPM.
+Stores motor speed in register `ax`.
+Then, transmits response over SPI (int16).
-## Get Encoder Angle
+## Get Encoder Angle - NOT IMPLEMENTED
 Gets the current mechanical encoder angle.
 ## Start Motor
 [MC_StartMotor1()](https://docs.x4132.dev/mcsdk/group___m_c_i_a_p_i.html#ga42e5fb747722e38d753b3c5aa8cfa478)